 Hampden is a funky neighborhood with some true 'Bawlmer' spirit.
 Here you'll find lots of places to eat, as well as vintage furniture and clothes shopping.
 With it's kitschy aesthetic, certainly it's a nifty place to be thrifty!

-With the best view in Baltimore—Federal Hill is a historical and residential district which partners with the Inner Harbor in being a water-front haven for culturally rich activities.
+With the best view in Baltimore—Federal Hill is a historical and residential district which partners with the Inner Harbor in being a water-front haven for culturally rich activities and delicious restraunts and night-life.
 Housing the world-famous American Visionary Art Museum—it's certainly worth a hop over.

 A tight-knit community of Italian families that go back generations—Little Italy is the hub of great food and warm and fuzzy cultural festivals and traditions.